xoseperez/espurna/README.md

 ## Notice

+> Ladies and gentlemen in the embedded world, use [PlatformIO](https://platformio.org/).
+If I could offer you only one tip for the future, [PlatformIO](https://platformio.org/) would be it.

 > Please use the [gitter ESPurna channel](https://gitter.im/tinkerman-cat/espurna) for support and questions, you have better chances to get fast answers from me or other ESPurna users.
 Open an issue here only if you feel there is a bug or you want to request an enhancement.
 Thank you.

 ## Features